cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/UMv7AZ5.png">

-**NOTE**: If you are re-installing a mod, delete the old version of the mod first before copy and pasting the new one!
+**NOTE**: When re-installing a mod, delete the old version of the mod first before copy and pasting the new one!
 While it's not always necessary, it's a good habit to do to prevent any potential issues.
+Additionally, make sure you are not subscribed to the Steam version of the mod, to prevent the launcher from getting confused as to which version to use.

 ## Current Flavor Packs